gitnacho/docs/docs/plugins/building-plugins.md

 ![VS Code IntelliSense](./img/plugins/vs-code-intellisense.png)

-> **Tip** If you're new to working with native APIs in NativeScript, check out our documentation on [accessing native APIs in JavaScript and TypeScript](https://docs.nativescript.org/core-concepts/accessing-native-apis-with-javascript).
+> **Tip**: If you're new to working with native APIs in NativeScript, check out our documentation on [accessing native APIs in JavaScript and TypeScript](https://docs.nativescript.org/core-concepts/accessing-native-apis-with-javascript).
 You might also want to dive into a few existing plugins' source code just to see how they work.
 Almost every plugin on the [NativeScript marketplace](http://market.nativescript.org) is open source.

 There are still a few more changes you need to make before your plugin is ready to test.
 Next, open your `src/version-number.android.ts` file and paste in the following code: